uchicago-capp-30320/capp-connect/docs/endpoints/general.md

 - Get all profiles that have X tag (filter/search)
 - Update profile, only if the user is the owner
 - Delete profile, only if the user is the owner

+## Posts from Slack

+- Create new post
+- Update post, based on Slack time stamp and channel to used when it's updated on Slack
+- Delete post, based on Slack time stamp and channel to used when it's deleted on Slack